chenjus/FirstKDBApp/README.md

 # FirstKDBApp
-Calculate the price difference between IH and IF
+Calculate the price difference between IH and IF by using KDB.
+In the front end, use Chart.js to draw the line chart.